eembsen/eembsen.github.io/_posts/2015-12-05-docker-es-filebeat.markdown

 accessed directly by Filebeat through a bind mount.
 If Docker decides to alter their implementation then it might break the recipe presented here.</p>

-<p>Also, containers will not show up in Kibana by their name but by id.
-It would be nice to have a name instead of an
+<p>Another thing is that containers do not show up in Kibana by their name but by id.
+It would be nice to have a name
-id.
+instead of an id.
 Furthermore, Filebeat currently lacks multiline support.
-It's on the agenda and filed under
+It's on Elastic's agenda and filed under
-<a href="https://github.com/elastic/filebeat/issues/301">issue 301</a> so I guess we have to wait a little.<p>
+<a href="https://github.com/elastic/filebeat/issues/301">issue 301</a> so we have to wait.<p>

 <p>Currently, Filebeat either reads log files line by line or reads standard input.
 A JSON prospector would safe us a
 logstash component and processing, if we just want a quick and simple setup.</p>